STAR+PLUS Handbook

 Section VI.
 Transition Specialists

-Transition specialists will provide the following intensive psychosocial rehabilitation and transition services to TS Pilot participants:
+Transition specialists provide the following intensive psychosocial rehabilitation and transition services to TS Pilot participants:

 1. CAT

-The transition specialist will provide CAT and related services to TS Pilot Participants and continue to provide these services upon discharge into the community for up to one year after date of discharge.
+The transition specialist provides CAT and related services to TS Pilot Participants and continues to provide these services upon discharge into the community for up to one year after date of discharge.
 CAT is a psychosocial intervention provided in the person’s home which seeks to bypass the cognitive challenges associated with mental illness to improve independent living.
 CAT relies on the use of environmental supports, such as signs, calendars, hygiene supplies, pill containers, and other resources to cue and sequence adaptive behavior.

 2. Intensive Transition Services

-The transition specialist will provide intensive transition services to TS Pilot participants, which include all the following:
+The transition specialist provides intensive transition services to TS Pilot participants, including:

 1. Evidenced-based skills training, including CAT.

-2. Other therapeutic interventions, as determined to be appropriate by the MCO, fostering skills necessary to manage symptoms, obtain and maintain employment or housing, or to obtain services such as education, medical care, nutritional assistance, financial assistance, transportation, legal assistance, and resources fulfilling any basic need.
+2. Other therapeutic interventions, when determined appropriate by the MCO, fostering skills necessary to manage symptoms, get and maintain employment or housing, or to get services such as education, medical care, nutritional assistance, financial assistance, transportation, legal assistance, and resources meeting any basic need.

-3. Pre-Tenancy housing supports to include assisting member to access documents necessary to obtain housing, negotiating with landlords, working with the participant to locate and apply for housing and get a housing voucher if applicable.
+3. Pre-Tenancy housing supports to include helping member access documents necessary to get housing, negotiate with landlords, work with the participant to locate and apply for housing and get a housing voucher if applicable.

 4. Coordination of services with MCO staff, network providers and external providers to support participants in achieving independent functioning.

-The transition specialist must collect and enter data into an HHSC-specified data system at participants’ entry into the TS Pilot, every six months while in the TS Pilot, and upon the participants’ program completion, using all the following instruments:
+The transition specialist must collect and enter data into an HHSC-specified data system at participants’ entry into the TS Pilot, every six months while in the TS Pilot, and once the participants’ program is complete, using all the following instruments:

-Transition specialists must communicate at a minimum of twice a month via email or phone with the member’s service coordinator to ensure continuity of care.
+Transition specialists must communicate at a minimum of twice a month by email or phone with the member’s service coordinator to ensure continuity of care.

 Section VII.
 Managed Care Organization Responsibilities